bram2w/baserow/docs/guides/installation/install-on-ubuntu.md

 ## Install NGINX

-Baserow uses NGINX as a reverse proxy for it's frontend and backend.
+Baserow uses NGINX as a reverse proxy for its frontend and backend.
 Through that, you can easily add SSL Certificates and add more applications to your server if you want to.